riverosorg/LakeFS/docs/lakefs-ctl.rst

 **del** - Removes a file from tracking.
 This will remove all tags associated with this file.

 **del-tag** - Removes a single tag from a file.

+**relink** - Changes the stored path of a file.
+Use this if you move a file, transfers all associated tags.

 **default** - Changes the default query at the LakeFS mount point. **QUERY** should be passed in quotes.